calaldees/TeachProgramming/teachprogramming/static/projects/language_features/reflection.md

 Reflection
 ==========

+Problem: You may not know what objects/functions you are working with at compile time.
+Possible Use: Plugin system?

-The entire language of python is built on reflection
+The entire language of python is built on reflection.
+Live inspection of state/objects